Northern Samar: Administrative divisions

-Northern Samar is divided into three major geographical areas, namely: Balicuatro area, Central area, and Pacific area including Catubig Valley – the province’s rice granary.
-It comprises 24 towns or municipalities with 569 registered barangays.
-The province is divided into two legislative districts, the first district, covering the Balicuatro and most part of the Central Area, and the second district, covering the some part of the Central Area, the Pacific Area and the Catubig Valley.
+Northern Samar comprises 24 municipalities with 569 registered barangays.
+The province is divided into two legislative districts.
+The first district covers all municipalities located west of Mondragon (including Mondragon itself), with the rest comprising the second district.

 Demographics

 The population of Northern Samar in the 2020 census was 639,186 people, with a density of sigfig 639,186/3,692.93.

-The people of Northern Samar were previously called Ibabaonon or Lequios.
+The people of Northern Samar were previously called Ibabaonon.
 They are predominantly Waray-Waray or Waray, the people of Eastern Visayas or Samar-Leyte region.
 To distinguish themselves from the Westehanon (people from Samar) and Estehanon (from Eastern Samar) when Samar Island was split into three provinces in 1965, and the Leyteños (the people from the Leyte Island), they now call themselves as Ninorte Samarenyo or Nortehanon.
 They are primarily speaking in Waray-Waray which is the main lingua franca of the province.

-Bicolano Inhabitants coming from the neighboring provinces of Sorsogon and Masbate are also common at Northern Samar.
+Bicolano and Masbateño inhabitants coming from respective neighboring provinces of Sorsogon and Masbate are also common at Northern Samar.